akaanug/mturk_template/README.md

 This repository is a template for mturk external questions that saves the participant data into Postgresql database and AWS S3 Bucket.
 Here are the instructions for running this Django application in Heroku server and connecting it to mturk:

 <b>1-</b> Set up an Heroku application: Create a new app through Heroku website.
 Open your app and go to settings.
-Through there, add heroku/python as a buildpack.
+Through there, add heroku/python as a buildpack.\
-    <b>1.1-</b> To use Heroku's default postgres database (easy to configure), go to resources and add Heroku Postgres add-on.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<b>1.1-</b> To use Heroku's default postgres database (easy to configure), go to resources and add Heroku Postgres add-on.

 <b>2-</b> Clone/Fork this repository and make sure you push it to GitHub after you have made the changes you need.
 We will use that repository to host it on Heroku.